Wasp Nests - Identification And What To Do About Them

 Educating the next generation about wasps

 Please see my page about the structure of a social wasp nest.
-Some lovely pictures are shared, and further explanation about the building of the nest itself.
 The lady who sent in the images could hardly wait to take the pieces of nest to a school for children to learn all about it!

 I believe understanding helps to replace fear with respect.